anttimanninen/GettingAndCleaningDataCourseProject/README.md

 * CodeBook.md

 ## run-analysis.R
 This R script reads the data from the various raw data files provided in the course project, combines them into a tidy data set and creates a summary report.
-The tidy data set and the summary report are stored as text files in the end of the script.
+The summary report is stored as text file in the end of the script.

 Note that in order to run the script successfully you need to perform these steps:
 * Install dplyr package